webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Let's start with a very small WebGPU program to draw a triangle.

-We need a canvas to display our triangle
+We need a canvas to display our triangle:

 ```html
 <canvas></canvas>
 ```

-Then we need a `<script>` tag to hold our JavaScript.
+then we need a `<script>` tag to hold our JavaScript:

 ```html
 <canvas></canvas>